Storybooks for young audiences

 Recommendations by Kinetic Mouse Car

-The parameters of this list are choice-based games that use artwork in storytelling that conjures up the idea of a children’s picture book/storybook.
-The audience is for elementary age players.
-It is a narrow filter, but I will try to be as precise as possible.
+The list's parameters are choice-based games that use artwork in storytelling that conjures up the idea of a children’s picture book/storybook.
+Too narrow things down, I'm aiming for audiences who would be in elementary school.

-As a formality: Please, please, if you are considering these suggestions, I urge you to glance through them to ensure that you find them appropriate.
-This list tries to keep it mild and family friendly.
-I have no doubt that elementary school kids could handle more technical games or even ones with (relatively) intense subject matters like violence.
-I would know.
-Sometimes that would get me in trouble as a kid, which in retrospect was probably a good thing.
-I just want to play it safe.
+Note: If you are considering these games, I encourage you to glance through them to ensure that you find them appropriate.
+This list tries to keep it mild and family friendly, though I understand that some kids can handle more technical games or ones with more serious subjects.

 Comment if you have any thoughts.